social-protocols/social-protocols.github.io/content/post/deliberative-consensus-protocols/index.md

 In the deliberative consensus protocol, the reward currency can be **attention**.
 As I argue in [The Law Of Attention](/the-law-of-attention), if nobody pays any attention to your posts in an online platform, you will stop posting.
 If your votes have no effect on other posts, you will stop voting.

-So using a reputation system where reputation translates to the ability to influence the attention of other users, we can use an increase or decrease in reputation as the reward currency.
-This allows a deliberative consensus protocol to fully employ the tools of game theory and mechanism design, and engineer a protocol that creates an equilibrium where everyone answers honestly, because they expect other users to do the same.
+So in an online platform where reputation translates to the ability to influence the attention of other users, we can use an increase or decrease in reputation as the reward currency.
+This makes it possible to fully employ the tools of game theory and mechanism design to engineer a protocol that creates an equilibrium where everyone answers honestly, because they expect other users to do the same.

 ## 2) Correcting for Ignorance using Deliberation

-Second, to address the problem of **ignorance**, a deliberative consensus protocol can use an algorithm such as the [**Global brain algorithm**](https://social-protocols.org/global-brain/) to curate conversations that discover the most convincing arguments on each side of a question, in order to determine the opinion of users who have considered all of these arguments.
+Second, to address the problem of **ignorance**, a deliberative consensus protocol can use an algorithm such as the [**Global Brain Algorithm**](https://social-protocols.org/global-brain/) to curate conversations that discover the most convincing arguments on each side of a question, in order to determine the opinion of users who have considered all of these arguments.

 The global brain algorithm works by analyzing a threaded conversation tree and considering the upvotes and downvotes on each comment, depending on *who has seen what other comments before they voted*.
 It then filters and ranks comments to influence how much attention each receives, in order to deepen the most informed conversation threads while pruning uninformative threads that do not effect voting behavior.